pasientskyhosting/crowdsec/tests/README.md

    the tests that need it, possibly after altering the configuration (02_nolapi, 03_noagent, 04_nocapi, 40_live-ban)

-    This is useful because: 1) you sometimes don't want crowdsec to run, for example when testing `cscli`, and if you need to, it allows you to tweak the configuration inside the test function before running `crowdsec`.
+    This is useful because: 1) you sometimes don't want crowdsec to run at all, for example when testing `cscli` in isolation, or you may want to tweak the configuration inside the test function before running the lapi/agent.
 See how we use `yq` to change the YAML files to that effect.

- - case 3: run crowdsec with the same set of configuration+data once, for all the tests (50_simulation, 98_ipv4, 98_ipv6)
+ - case 3: start crowdsec with the inital set of configuration+data once, and keep it running for all the tests (50_simulation, 98_ipv4, 98_ipv6)

      This offers no isolation across tests, which over time could break more often as result, but you can rely on the test order to test more complex